adnanmuhtadi/milestone-project-4/README.md

 ### User Stories

-The intended type of users which this website is targeted for are individuals who enjoy online shopping and have a unique taste is fashion.
+The intended type of users which this website is targeted for are individuals who enjoy online shopping and have a unique taste in fashion.

 1. As a user, I want to be able to view a list of products, so that I can purchase one of them.
 1. As a user, I want to be able to view the details of an individual item, so I can see the price, description, product image and available size.